-Further, Portuguese Law provides for a Special Revitalisation Proceeding (PER).
-The PER is intended to allow companies in a difficult financial situation to renegotiate their debts with all creditors and prepare a recovery plan, without being declared insolvent.
-The proceeding is commenced by filing with the court a written statement signed by the company and at least 10 per cent of its non-subordinated creditors, announcing they have begun negotiations in order to approve a recovery plan.
-Following this the court issues a judicial order appointing an administrator and creditors are granted a 20-day deadline to claim their credits.
-The recovering company will have a period of two months (extendable for an additional period of one month) to conclude negotiations and present a recovery plan that its creditors would approve.
+Thereafter, in both proceedings, the court issues a judicial order appointing an administrator and creditors are granted a 20-day deadline to claim their credits.
+The debtor will have a period of two months (extendable for an additional period of one month) to conclude negotiations and present a recovery plan or a payment agreement that its creditors would approve.
 During this period, the creditors are not entitled to request the court to declare the insolvency of the company.